Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experiments

 We find that ExcitationSolve does not only take fewer evaluations to reach chemical accuracy but also achieves this within a single sweep over the parameters.
 ExcitationSolve finds the exact ground state energy faster than all other optimizers with the most prominent speedup for larger molecules.
 For the \ce{H2} molecule, ExcitationSolve even converges to the FCI energy in just one VQE iteration.
 This efficiency is attributed to the ground state being a superposition of the Hartree-Fock state and one doubly-excited state.
-Therefore, optimizing only the parameter in the UCCSD ansatz corresponding to the relevant single excitation is sufficient for convergence, which ExcitationSolve accomplishes optimally in a single VQE iteration.
+Therefore, optimizing only the parameter in the UCCSD ansatz corresponding to the relevant double excitation is sufficient for convergence, which ExcitationSolve accomplishes optimally in a single VQE iteration.
 Similarly, for the \ce{H3+} molecule, ExcitationSolve with a 2D optimization strategy converges to the FCI energy after one 2D optimization, since the FCI ground state is a superposition of the HF state and two excited states.
+When using ExcitationSolve for both \ce{H2} and \ce{H3+} we note energy increases that appear around $5$ and $170$ energy evaluations, respectively.
+We attribute these increases in energy to numerical inaccuracies since the energy differences to the exact FCI energy are below $\SI{e-13}{\Ha}$ in both cases.
 For \ce{H2O} ExcitationSolve reaches both the chemical accuracy and exact solution 7 times faster than the next best optimizer (COBYLA and BFGS, respectively).
 In contrast, the slowest, yet converging, optimizer (GD) takes 46 and 86 times longer to reach these accuracies.
 It is worth noting for larger molecules that all optimizers consistently converge with a higher error, likely due to the absence of higher-order excitations in the UCCSD ansatz and the limited expressivity of a single first-order Trotter step.
+ExcitationSolve readily applies to higher-order excitations, and Sec.~\ref{sec:multi_occ} provides an extension to ansätze with repeated parameters resulting from higher-order Trotterization.
 As both SPSA and Adam have a very slow convergence and in some cases do not even manage to reach the chemical accuracy, we disregard them for further studies.